AICONSlab/MIRACL/docs/troubleshooting.md

 # Troubleshooting

-If you cannot find an answer to your problem here, please open an issue on our [offical Github page](https://github.com/AICONSlab/MIRACL).
+If you cannot find an answer to your problem here, please open an issue on our [offical GitHub page](https://github.com/AICONSlab/MIRACL).

 ## Docker